 It wasn’t just in terms of emotional content Amy Winehouse was versatile.
 Her voice could also apply to many different genres too such as Jazz, Soul, RnB and even Reggae.
 If you doubt her versatility just look at the many different artists she inspired.
 Both Adele and Lady Gaga two artists who are literally the opposite of one another have both credited Amy Winehouse with paving the way for them.

 Her talents as a songwriter meanwhile were just as strong.
-“Love is a Losing Game” in my opinion is the type of song that you can imagine, if it had been released in the 50’s or the 60’s everyone from Billie Holiday to Frank Sinatra to Nat King Cole to Dinah Washington would have sang and they all would have been able to do a great job of it because it is such a brilliant song.
+“Love is a Losing Game” in my opinion is the type of song that you can imagine, had it been released in the 50’s or the 60’s everyone from Billie Holiday to Frank Sinatra to Nat King Cole to Dinah Washington would have sang, and they all would have been able to do a great job of it because it is such a brilliant song.

 The fact that Amy Winehouse was able to write songs that many other artists have wanted to sing, and at the same time made other people’s songs her own like the Zutons “Valerie”, which the vast majority of people would think was an Amy Winehouse song, (which is even more impressive when consider that the original was a massive hit too,) shows how gifted she was as both a singer and a songwriter.